Welcome to the Metacognitive Training (MCT) for Psychosis.

 Metacognitive training for psychosis (MCT) is a novel cognitive approach for the treatment of positive symptoms in psychosis and schizophrenia, respectively.
 Click on your flag below for further information (e.g. theoretical background, administration) and a free version of the MCT in your language (click here for the manual).
 Please note that not all language versions have been updated (newest edition: 6.x).
 Below you will find several review articles for download.
-If you like the MCT for Psychosis, don't miss our other treatment packages (press here for more information on the MCT for borderline, depression and obsessive-compulsive disorder)!
+If you like the MCT for Psychosis, don't miss our other treatment packages (click here for more information on the MCT for borderline, depression and obsessive-compulsive disorder)!
 A recent meta-analysis reporting significant effects in favor of MCT relative to control conditions for delusions and positive symptoms can be found here.

 Introduction (from the manual)